nodecopter/nodecopter.com/organizing.md

 <h2 id="mininodecopter"><a href="#mininodecopter">MiniNodeCopter</a></h2>

-If you want to organize a nodecopter event as fast a possible, or are lacking the [qualifications](#qualifications) to put on a full event, you should consider doing a **MiniNodeCopter**.
+If you want to organize a NodeCopter event as fast a possible, or are lacking the [qualifications](#qualifications) to put on a full event, you should consider doing a **MiniNodeCopter**.